G-suit: History

 As early as 1917, there were documented cases of pilots' loss of consciousness due to g (G-LOC) that were referred to as "fainting in the air".

+The recognition that the tight turns required of RAF High Speed Flight pilots taking part in 1920s Schneider Trophy races causing blackouts meant a restriction to 4 g to limit them to "grey out" with only partial loss of vision.

 In 1931 a professor of physiology, Frank Cotton, from the University of Sydney described a new way of determining the center of gravity of the human body.
 This made it possible to describe the displacement of mass within the body under acceleration.
 Cotton had recognised the need for an anti-gravity suit during the 1940 Battle of Britain.
 It was estimated that 30% of pilot deaths were due to accidents, including black-out.
-Spitfires, in particular, were capable of rapid turns that generated high g-forces, causing black-out when diving to fire or avoid enemy fire.
+Supermarine Spitfires, in particular, were capable of rapid turns that generated high g-forces, causing black-out when diving to fire or avoid enemy fire.

 With the development of higher speed monoplane fighters in the late 1930s, acceleration forces during combat became more severe.
 As early as 1940 some aircraft had foot-rests above the rudder pedals so that the pilot's feet and legs could be raised during combat in an attempt to minimize the negative effects of high speed turns.
 Large rudder deflections were often not necessary during such manoeuvres, but being able to cut inside the opponent's turning radius was.

-Franks G-Suit
+Franks g-suit

-The first g-suits were developed by a team led by Wilbur R. Franks at the University of Toronto's Banting and Best Medical Institute in 1941.
-The suits were manufactured by the Dunlop company and first used operationally in 1942 by the Fleet Air Arm (FAA) during Operation Torch.
-These devices used water filled bladders around the legs and two 'Mk.' versions (or Marks) were developed:
+Wilbur R. Franks had suggested water-filled system in 1938 and in the absence of government funding he built a prototype – sized on himself – with private funding, but his work was limited by availability of a suitable aircraft.
+In 1940 the UK provided a Supermarine Spitfire to aid his research.
+The first g-suits were developed by a team led by Franks at the University of Toronto's Banting and Best Medical Institute in 1941.
+The suits were manufactured by the Dunlop company and first used operationally in 1942 by pilots of 807 Squadron Fleet Air Arm (FAA) flying Supermarine Seafires during the Operation Torch invasion of North Africa.
+These devices used water-filled bladders around the legs; two Marks (versions) were developed: